Lambda7-del/live2d-vits-chatting-bot/README.md

 3. An interface based on thinter is built, where user can input text and get reply from chatting-bot and choose **api-key** of openai.

 # test
-1. total process: start with package.json, npm start.
+1. total process: start with package.json.
 2. gpt-vits only: python test.py

 # now process